johannesu/gridcut-matlab/README.md

 ### C++ ###

-In order to stay C++98 compatible the current wrapper does not support the multi-threaded version of GridCut.
+The current wrapper does not support the multi-threaded version of GridCut.

 ### Data types ###